 The PDM era

 Companies like PTC launched PDM link and Wind-chill.
-Siemens released the team centre.
-If we look into 2019 the focus is now changed to MBD ( Model Based Definition).
+Siemens released the team center.
+If we look into 2019 the focus is now changed to MBD ( Model-Based Definition).
 All companies are trying their best to step into MBD which slowly becoming the industry trend.